Distance Elementary Education Partnership Programs

 The program requires 136 hours for degree completion.

-Year 1: General Education classes at BCC
+Year 1: General Education classes at Butler

-Year 2: General Education classes at BCC
+Year 2: General Education classes at Butler

 Year 4: Student teaching at a Professional Development School (Monday-Friday)